mukeshcodeshere/cgx_code/README.md

         <li><a href="#features">Features</a></li>
         <li><a href="#technology-languages-used">Technology/ Languages Used</a></li>
         <li><a href="#how-to-run-locally">How to Run Locally</a></li>
+        <li><a href="#how-to-contribute">How to Contribute</a></li>
     </ol>
 </details>

 <!-- Project Introduction -->
 ## **Introduction**
 <p>
-    Curiosity Global is a web application that allows users to view cryptocurrency trends and their past price through graphical visualization.</p>
+    Cryptocurrency Dashboard is a web application that allows users to view cryptocurrency trends and their past price through graphical visualization.</p>
 <br />
+Visit <a href="https://cryptocurrency-dashhboard.vercel.app/">Cryptocurrency-dashboard</a> and discover cryptos, charts, and MarketCaps!

 ![DashBoard home page](https://user-images.githubusercontent.com/63870995/210148826-04032249-b0a7-4958-8a53-d1a5953bab92.png)